-With 24 or 48 parallel bridging ports (i.e., 24 or 48 distinct collision domains), the switch can collapse a complex network down into a single efficient bridged node, increasing overall bandwidth and throughput.
+With 28 parallel bridging ports (i.e., 28 distinct collision domains), the SF-4024FL can collapse a complex network down into a single efficient bridged node, increasing overall bandwidth and throughput.

-In the figure below, the 10/100BASE-TX ports on the switch are providing 100 Mbps connectivity through layer 2 switches.
+In the figure below, the 100BASE-TX ports on the switch are providing 100 Mbps full-duplex connections for up to 24 local segments through stackable switches.
 In addition, the switch is also connecting several servers at 1000 Mbps.

-Figure 2-2.
-Network Aggregation Plan
+Figure 2-2 Network Aggregation Plan

-Remote Connection with Fiber Cable
+Remote Connections with Fiber Cable